The national curriculum primary programmes of study and attainment targets for key stages 1 and 2.

-These are to be taught in all local-authority-maintained primary schools in England from September 2014.
+These must taught in all local-authority-maintained primary schools in England from September 2014.

 The statutory primary national curriculum is issued by law; you must follow it unless there is a good reason not to.

 The individual programmes of study for key stages 1 and 2 are also available for each subject: